 When it comes to betting sports online, the quickest, most convenient and cost-effective option is depositing by debit or credit card.
 The most popular credit card company in the United States is Visa, by a large margin.
-According to the Nilson Report, Visa cards made up just over 38% of the total credit card market and 60% of the debit card market [A] in 2008.
-This number is likely considerably higher in 2015.
+According to the Nilson Report, Visa cards made up just over 38% of the total credit card market and 60% of the debit card market [A] in 2015.
+This number has likely gone up since then.

 Visa has an acceptance rate of anywhere between 60-80% given the time and period of deposit at major offshore betting sites.
 Some banks do not allow their customers to use their cards for online gambling, thus they decline cards sometimes.
 However, reputable online sportsbooks such as BetOnline.ag and Bovada.lv have the highest acceptance rates for Visa credit cards so we highly recommend them as our two top choices.